Otho R. Singleton

-Otho Robards Singleton (October 14, 1814 - January 11, 1889) was a U.S. Representative from Mississippi and a member of the Confederate States Congress during the American Civil War.
+Otho Robards Singleton (October 14, 1814 - January 11, 1889) was a U.S. representative from Mississippi and a member of the Confederate States Congress during the American Civil War.

 Biography

 Born near Nicholasville, Kentucky, he was the son of Lewis Singleton, a hemp manufacturer who owned a factory near Keene, Kentucky.
 Lewis's father, and Otho's grandfather, was Louis Singleton, a Jessamine County sheriff and Kentucky state senator.

-Singleton attended the common schools.
-He graduated from St. Joseph's College, Bardstown, Kentucky, and from the law department of the University of Lexington.
+Singleton graduated from St. Joseph's College, Bardstown, Kentucky, and from the law school of Transylvania University.
 He was admitted to the bar in 1838 and commenced practice in Canton, Mississippi.
-He served as member of the State house of representatives in 1846 and 1847.
-He served in the State senate 1848–1854.
+He served as member of the State house of representatives in 1846 and 1847, and in the state senate 1848–1854 representing Madison and Scott counties.

 Congress

-Singleton was elected as a Democrat to the Thirty-third Congress (March 4, 1853 - March 3, 1855).
-He was an unsuccessful candidate for reelection.

-Singleton was elected to the Thirty-fifth and Thirty-sixth Congresses and served from March 4, 1857, until January 12, 1861, when he withdrew.
+Singleton was elected as a Democrat member of the United States House of Representatives during the Thirty-third Congress (March 4, 1853 - March 3, 1855).
+He was an unsuccessful candidate for reelection in 1854, but ran again in 1856 and was elected to the Thirty-fifth and Thirty-sixth Congresses, serving from March 4, 1857, until January 12, 1861, when he withdrew following Mississippi's secession from the Union.

 Confederate Congress

-He served as a representative from Mississippi in the First Confederate Congress and Second Confederate Congress from 1861 to 1865.
+At the outbreak of the American Civil War, Singleton enlisted in the Confederate army as the captain of Company C in the 18th Mississippi Infantry Regiment.
+He left the army after being elected as a representative from Mississippi in the First Confederate Congress.
+He chaired the Committee on Indian Affairs and won reelection to the Second Confederate Congress, but was often absent from legislative sessions for reasons that are not documented.

 Return to U.S. Congress

-Singleton was elected as a Democrat to the Forty-fourth and to the five succeeding Congresses (March 4, 1875 – March 3, 1887).
-He was not a candidate for renomination in 1886.
+After the war, Singleton returned to the US House of Representatives as a Democrat to the Forty-fourth and to the five succeeding Congresses (March 4, 1875 – March 3, 1887).